Test-Time Detoxification without Training or Learning Anything

 For SASA and RAD, we use the authors’ implementation,\footnote{\url{https://github.com/IBM/AISteer360}} which includes an optimized version of RAD that performs better in our setting than the original implementation.\footnote{\url{https://github.com/r-three/RAD}} We use the latter repository to implement the remaining baselines—DExperts, DeStein, GeDi, and Toxification Reversal—which we run using Hugging Face's \texttt{transformers} package \citep{transformers}.

-\section{Sensitivity Analysis}
+\subsection{Sensitivity Analysis}

-We choose Qwen3-4B and GPT-2 Large (774M), as their base-model responses yield the lowest and highest toxicity, respectively.
+We select Qwen3-4B and GPT-2 Large (774M), as their base-model responses yield the lowest and highest toxicity, respectively.
 The tested values and the resulting sensitivity analysis are shown in Table~\ref{tab:sensitivity_analysis_vals} and Figure~\ref{fig:sensitivity_analysis}, respectively.
-All other parameters are fixed to their tuned values in Table~\ref{tab:tuned_params}.
+All other parameters are held at their tuned values in Table~\ref{tab:tuned_params}.